Volume 8 Number 18 May 6, 2011

 "This is a perfect example of the blatant fraud schemes that operate in our streets every day, driving insurance premiums up for all Floridians," said CFO Atwater.
 "We must continue to fight these fraud artists and put them behind bars."

-This investigation began when detectives from the Florida Department of Financial Services' Division of Insurance Fraud (DIF), obtained testimony from three witnesses that Borges and Lopresto were paying individuals to claim they were receiving treatment at the clinic and then submitting fraudulent billings to insurance companies.
-Undercover fraud detectives infiltrated the clinic and witnessed the signing of false treatment forms under the direction of Lopresto.
+This investigation began when detectives from the Florida Department of Financial Services' Division of Insurance Fraud (DIF), obtained testimony from three witnesses that Borges was paying individuals to claim they were receiving treatment at the clinic and then submitting fraudulent billings to insurance companies.
+Undercover fraud detectives infiltrated the clinic and witnessed the signing of false treatment forms.
 These forms were later submitted to carriers for payments.

-Borges and Lopresto were booked into the Hillsborough County Jail pending bail.
-If convicted on the charges, they each face a maximum sentence of up to 10 years in prison.
+Borges was booked into the Hillsborough County Jail pending bail.
+If convicted on the charges, he faces a maximum sentence of up to 10 years in prison.
 DIF was assisted during the investigation by the National Insurance Crime Bureau, USAA Insurance, Equity Insurance and United Auto Insurance.

 Anyone with information regarding suspected insurance fraud is asked to call 1-800-378-0455.
 Individuals who provide tips can remain anonymous and are eligible for a reward of up to $25,000 for information that directly leads to an arrest and conviction in an insurance fraud scheme.
 The Department of Financial Services to date has awarded almost $250,000 to approximately 40 citizens as part of its Anti-Fraud Reward Program.